Here’s what to do when Safari quits unexpectedly

 Apple’s Safari is one of the speediest and most stable browsers around.
 But occasionally it does run into problems.
 One of these is that it can shut down, displaying a message that says ‘Safari quit unexpectedly’ or something similar.
 Fortunately, there are several things you can do to make sure the problem doesn’t re-occur.

 Tip: Before we get started, some of the tips below involve several steps and can be a bit laborious.
 There is an easy way to deal with that, though.
-CleanMyMac X contains tools that allow you to quickly free up RAM, among other things.
+CleanMyMac contains tools that allow you to quickly free up RAM, among other things.
 And the lack of RAM memory is what sometimes crashes browsers.
-So, check this app out (or download the free version of this software).
+So, check this app out (or get a free trial of this software).

 What to do if Safari quits unexpectedly on your Mac